Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The ABS reported the seasonally adjusted labour force participation rate was steady at 64.8 per cent in October.
+The seasonally adjusted labour force participation rate increased 0.3 percentage points to 65.1 per cent in July 2015.

 These documents will be presented in a new window.